 Your pre-K teacher or pediatrician should be able to provide you with an unbiased opinion.

-The age at which kids should be when they start kindergarten varies by location, but most schools suggest your child be 5 years old to register.
-However, more parents these days are “redshirting,” which is the practice of holding your child back a year in order to give them a leg up in school.
+Most schools suggest your child be 5 years old to register for kindergarten, but more parents these days are “redshirting” their kid, which is the practice of holding a child back a year in order to give them a leg up in school.

 “There are some kids where it just makes sense [to redshirt],” says Ludwig.
 “They really do need an extra year to learn to process information.
 At the end of the day, what’s the big rush?”